iKurisu/fetch-reddit/README.md

 # fetch-reddit
-A small cmd app for browsing reddit.
+A small command-line app for browsing reddit.